Oram Po: Plot

 Chandru and Bigilu are close friends.
-Chandru is an expert auto driver and racer, while Bigilu is a mechanic expert at customizing autos to run at the dream speed of 130 km/h.
+Chandru is an expert auto driver and racer, while Bigilu is a mechanic expert at customising autos to run at the dream speed of 130 km/h.
 Pichchai aka Son of Gun is the chief of a rival group who wants to outsmart the duo.
 Chandru, the race champ, tries to settle the dues for his auto through a race, which is almost a cake walk for him.
 He and Bigilu challenge Son of Gun to a race, and a date is fixed.
 Bigilu, meanwhile, introduces Chandru to his sister, who runs a biriyani shop.
 Chandru is attracted to her daughter Rani and woos her.
 The affair grows stronger, and the couple have sex.
 However, Chandru, is not interested in long-term commitment and tells Rani so.
 Shocked, Rani curses at him and moves away.
 On the D-day, Chandru is distracted by the memories of his love affair and loses the race and his auto.
 Later, Bigilu learns of the affair.
 The subplot of a smuggler's search for missing pearls adds flavour to the proceedings.
 The unpredictable and fun-filled climax puts everything in order.